gswallow/terraform_cloud_init_ansible/README.md

 | CREATE_ANSIBLE_GIT_KEY | Creates an SSH key for use with an Ansible git repository               | false       |
 | ANSIBLE_GIT_KEY        | SSH key file name                                                       | ansible_rsa |

+## Example: creating the SSM parameter

+The \_bootstrap.tf and \_varaibles.tf files in the examples folder actually create a private SSH key and store them in an AWS SSM parameter.

 # Using Outputs

 There are two user-data outputs, `debian` and `redhat`: